 “Our results indicate that North Carolina is very divided about many of today’s important issues,” said Professor of Political Science David McLennan, one of the poll’s directors.
 “They are not just divided along political party lines, but also on factors such as age.”

-Topics explored by the Meredith College Poll explored Voter opinion on the direction of the country, interest in politics, the effect of political differences on personal relationships, and the causes of the political divide.
+The Meredith College Poll explored voter opinion on the direction of the country, interest in politics, the effect of political differences on personal relationships, and the causes of the political divide.

 Direction of the Country